litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.13.0/ec2-terminate-by-tag.md

   </tr>
   <tr>
     <td> Kube AWS </td>
-    <td> Termination of an EC2 instance for a certain chaos duration</td>
+    <td> Termination of an EC2 instance by tags for a certain chaos duration</td>
     <td> EKS </td>
   </tr>
 </table>